Cold and Flu: When to Seek Health Care

 Contact your child’s doctor:

-- If your child still has a fever after 5 days or was feeling better and suddenly develops a new fever.
+- If your child still has a fever after 5 days or was feeling better and then suddenly develops a new fever.

 - If your child has a bad earache or sore throat.